Dpingkar/cse15l-lab-reports/Lab-Reports/Lab-Report-1.md

 ![image](../Photos/commands.png)

 **4. SCP**<br/>
-scp is a command to copy files from one location to another, in this case from your desktop to a remote desktop.
+scp is a command to copy files from one location to another, in this case, from your desktop to a remote desktop.
-The syntax top copy to the ucsd remote desktop is:<br/>
+The syntax top copy to the UCSD remote desktop is:<br/>
 **scp filename cse15lwi22azz@ieng6.ucsd.edu:~/**<br/>
 The system will then ask for password and a successfull copy will show:<br/>

-**5. SSH Key**
+**5. SSH Key**<br>
+Creates a key so password will not need to be inputted everytime we try to access the remote desktop.